NoviceSurfer56/Friends-to-Lovers/README.md

 https://drive.google.com/file/d/1hh5HpOXvOLc8aIP024lq1ra8zLZw_ZNT/view?usp=sharing

 # Friends-to-Lovers
 This is a visual novel about a woman named Angie being in love with her friend, Lucy.
 She has two options.
 Confess her feelings or console her.
 This is made from Ren' Py.
+I want to point out this one is extremely short.
+This is my first Ren'Py game.

 Credits:
 Audio -> PotatoMaster